Tiger Woods Fast Facts

 July 19, 2011 - Woods announces that after a 12-year relationship, he and caddie Steve Williams will no longer be working together.

-August 4, 2011 - Returns to golf at the Bridgestone Invitational, after a nearly three-month lay-off.
+August 4, 2011 - Returns to golf at the Bridgestone Invitational, after a nearly three-month break.

 August 11, 2011 - Plays his worst first round of golf in a major championship.
-He fails to make the cut at the PGA championship for the first time in his career.
+He fails to make the cut at the PGA Championship for the first time in his career.

 October 3, 2011 - For the first time in 15 years, Woods does not make it onto golf's top 50 players list, according to the official World Golf Ranking.

-October 5, 2011 - Signs new endorsement deal with Swiss watch-maker Rolex.
+October 5, 2011 - Signs a new endorsement deal with Swiss watch-maker Rolex.

 December 4, 2011 - Wins the Chevron World Challenge, though not a PGA Tour event, his first win since November 2009.